leobennett85/FlashCards/README.md

 #### JavaScript Modules

+- Modules are functions, variables, constants or classes that exist in their own .js file
+- They are invoked by two keywords: export import
+- _export_ is used when creating modules that need to be reused
+  - _export_ vs _default export_
+  - _export_
--Modules are functions, variables, constants or classes that exist in their own .js file -They are invoked by two keywords: export import -_export_ is used when creating modules that need to be reused -_export_ vs _default export_ -_export_ -A _named export_ creates a module with the same name as the variable, constant, function, or class that's being exported > export function addOne(input) { > return input + 1; > } -_default export_ - -_import_ is used
+    - A _named export_ creates a module with the same name as the variable, constant, function, or class that's being exported
+      > export function addOne(input) {
+      > return input + 1;
+      > }
+  - _default export_
+    -
+- _import_ is used

 ## React Flash Cards